rcl-coding/tutorial-staticwebsite/README.md

-# tutorial-staticwebsite
+# Build a simple static website

-Tutorial : build a simple static website with HTML/CSS and Javascript
+## In this module we will build a simple static website with HTML , CSS and Javascript